 Janise Yntema

 Janise Yntema is noted as one of the foremost contemporary artists working in encaustic painting, the ancient technique composed of beeswax, resin and pigment fused with heat.
-She is.
-She is this material.
 Her process involves a slow application of pigmented and translucent layers of wax, to create an effect of diffused light.
-With her recent inclusion of original photography, she has brought a contemporary platform to this historic medium, blurring the boundary between photography and painting.
+She has brought a contemporary platform to this historic medium.

 With the use of beeswax, question of environmental as subject remains relevant and alludes to larger concerns.
 Yntema has lectured on the global political regulations affecting farming, chemical usage the environment and the bees, with the goal to bring awareness to these issues, and promote grass-root change and sustainability.

 Originally from New York, Yntema received her formal art training at Parson’s School of Design/The New School in NYC and is listed, alongside Jasper Johns and Ai Wei Wei, as one of the “New School Notables”.
 She received the 2018 Vendéenne Award for outstanding contribution to the encaustic arts.
-Yntema is currently pursuing her masters in The History and Philosophy of Art at The Paris School of Art and Culture of Kent University.
 Having had solo and museums shows throughout the US and Europe, she is represented by A.I.R.
 Gallery in NYC and Cadogan Contemporary in London.
 Yntema’s works are in the collections of numerous museums and public collections in Europe and the United States, including the Museum of Modern Art and Metropolitan Museum of Art as well as numerous private collections.

-Her publications include: A Sense of Place, Landscape and Identity, 2019 Cadogan Contemporary, The Temperature of Light, 2015, Kean University Press, The Quiet Landscape, 2015, Cadogan Contemporary and Still, 2009, Cadogan Contemporary.
+Her publications include: A Sense of Place, Landscape and Identity, 2019 Cadogan Contemporary, The Temperature of Light, 2015, Kean University Press, The Quiet Landscape, 2015 & Still, 2009, Cadogan Contemporary and The Sky Above, Scottish Gallery, Edinburgh, 2022.

 The Office of Art in Embassies is not responsible for, and does not endorse, any content posted within the service.
 The Office of Art in Embassies does not have any obligation to prescreen, monitor, edit, or remove any content.